Chitta (Buddhism): Usage

-Regarding volitions, there is a similarity between viññāna and chitta; they are both associated with the qualitative condition of a human being.
+Regarding volitions, there is a similarity between viññāna and citta; they are both associated with the qualitative condition of a human being.
 Viññāna provides awareness and continuity by which one knows one's moral condition, and citta is an abstraction representing that condition.
-Citta is therefore closely related to volitions; this connection is also etymological, as chitta comes from the same verbal root in Pali as the active terms meaning "to will". chitta also reflects one's cognitive condition/progress.
+Citta is closely related to volitions; this connection is also etymological, as citta comes from the same verbal root in Pali as the active terms meaning "to will".
+Citta also reflects one's cognitive condition/progress.

 Citta as a mindset can become "contracted" (i.e. unworkable), "distracted", "grown great", "composed", or the opposite of such qualities (M.I.59).
-It can be dominated by a certain emotion, so as to be "terrified", "astonished", or "tranquil."
+It can be dominated by a certain emotion, to be "terrified", "astonished", or "tranquil."
 It can be "taken hold of" by pleasant or unpleasant impressions (M.I.423).
-A host of negative emotionally charged states can pertain to it, or it may be free of such states, so it is vital to develop or purify it: "For a long time this chitta has been defiled by attachment, hatred, and delusion.
-By defilement of chitta, beings are defiled; by purity of chitta, beings are purified" (S.III.152).
+A host of negative emotionally charged states can pertain to it, or it may be free of such states, so it is vital to develop or purify it: "For a long time this citta has been defiled by attachment, hatred, and delusion.
+By defilement of citta, beings are defiled; by purity of citta, beings are purified" (S.III.152).

-Attaining a purified chitta corresponds to the attaining of liberating insight.
+Attaining a purified citta corresponds to attaining liberating insight.
 This indicates that a liberated state of mind reflects no ignorance or defilements.
 As these represent bondage, their absence is described in terms of freedom.